What is an Overdrawn Directors’ Loan Account?

-If you have taken dividends from your company whilst the company is insolvent these dividends are known as Ultra Virus -meaning beyond you power, or authority.
-In other words the director has paid him/herself when they should not have and acted beyond their powers.
+If you have taken dividends from your company whilst the company is insolvent these dividends are known as Ultra Virus – meaning beyond your power, or authority.
+In other words the director has paid him/herself when they should not have.
 Commonly called illegal dividends, they may be entered on the accounts as borrowed money from the company.
 If you do not repay this money – it is essentially an offence from a tax perspective and this is known as an overdrawn directors loan account.
 When a company becomes insolvent this can have serious personal implications for you if it is not addressed properly.
 When you consider that, on average, over 70% of all directors in the UK have an overdrawn director loan at some point or another it is considered to be a large problem.

 So how does the situation occur?